Riemannian Langevin Algorithm for Solving Semidefinite Programs: Riemannian Langevin Algorithm under LSI

 where $x, v \in \mathbb{R}^{d+1}$ such that $|x| = 1$, $\langle x, v \rangle = 0$, and $t \in \mathbb{R}$.
 The exponential map can also be naturally extended to the product manifold $M$ by computing it for each sphere separately.

 Secondly, we also cannot add an increment of Brownian motion on the manifold, as it is no longer Gaussian.
 In fact, it is generally difficult to sample Brownian motion increments on manifolds.
-However, we can exactly sample a Brownian increment on $S^d$ thanks to recent works by \citet{jenkins2017exact,mijatovic2018note}.
+While the direction is simple (since it is uniform), the magnitude, also known as the radial process, is difficult to sample exactly

+We remark that while an approximation of the diffusion is easy, the analysis of non-exact Brownian increments is difficult to analyze.

+This line of work of exact sampling of one dimensional diffusions was first started by \cite{beskos2006retrospective} based on an idea of rejecting biased samples to recover exact samples.
+The main breakthrough came with \cite{jenkins2017exact}, where the authors were able to sample a transformation of the radial process, known as the Wright--Fisher diffusion (see \cref{subsec:app_wright_fisher}).
+This was further transformed back to an algorithm to sample spherical Brownian motions again by \cite{mijatovic2018note}.
 Since $M$ is a product of spheres, it is equivalent to sampling $n$ independent Brownian increments on $S^d$.
 We provide more details on the sampler in \cref{sec:app_brownian_inc}.